 Plex is an all-in-one media streaming platform that caters to the entertainment needs of viewers around the world.
 However, as with any popular media streaming platform, there are always geo-restrictions.
 Plex is no exception.
 Unless you’re using the best VPN for Plex, you’ll be able to stream only a handful of channels, which is no fun.

-If you’re like me and are tired of geo-restrictions, then you’re going to appreciate the list of official Plex VPNs that I’ve come up with just for you.
+If you’re like me and are tired of geo-restrictions, then you’re going to appreciate the list of some great Plex VPNs that I’ve come up with just for you.

-- NordVPN – 5600+ servers for an out of this world streaming experience.
+- NordVPN – A good and Secure VPN.
+5000+ servers for an out of this world streaming experience.

 - ExpressVPN – A bit on the expensive side, but offers the fastest speeds in the entire industry.

-- CyberGhost – Super lowkey VPN with tons of features, and comes with a free 1-day trial.
+- CyberGhost – Super lowkey VPN.
+Has tons of features, and comes with a free 1-day trial.